 - Tikal of Sonic Adventure often appears in the form of a light ball as the Hint Orbs you can find in stages.

 - Super Mario Bros.:

 - At the beginning, Adol assumes this form during his flight from Darm Tower to Ys.

 - The goddesses do this when they Ascend to a Higher Plane of Existence at the end, leaving their physical forms behind as statues.

 - XRS: When flying at speeds above mach 3 the XRS is engulfed in radiation, becoming a being made of pure energy.
-When in this form The suit is virtually invulnerable to any physical attack and capable of destroying any man made object on impact.
-In this form the suit can reach tested speeds of at least Mach 30 or 22,836 miles per hour.
+When in this form, the suit is virtually invulnerable to any physical attack and capable of destroying any man made object on impact.
+It can reach tested speeds of at least Mach 30 or 22,836 miles per hour.

 - Code Lyoko: Unlike other, rather than taking the form of a humanoid Digital Avatar, Franz Hopper is permanently virtualized on Lyoko under the shape of a brilliant ball of light.